-Anyone who knows me even vaguely will know that I’m a pretty big fan of gin.
+Anyone who knows me, even vaguely, will know that I’m a pretty big fan of gin.
 To put it politely.
-So, when Fords Gin asked me if I wanted to learn about the history of gin through cocktails* I was never going to say no!
-It helps when they invite we to some very plush surroundings to do it in too.
+So, when Fords Gin asked me if I wanted to learn about the history of gin through cocktails,* I was never going to say no!
+It helps when they invite me to some very plush surroundings to do it in, too.

 The Luggage Room is a small but perfectly formed cocktail bar hidden away in the corner of Grosvenor Square in Mayfair.
 It’s absolutely beautiful and somewhere I could happily while away a few hours.
 I’ll be honest, having to knock on the door to gain access made me feel kind of special.
 It’s the little things, eh?